Compliance and Risk Management

 Efforts to Prevent Corruption

 At MAX, "MAX Group Employee Code of Conduct" prohibits the giving and receiving of private interests, prohibits excessive gifts, entertainment, and bribery, and requires compliance with the Antimonopoly Act and the Unfair Competition Prevention Act.
 We also conduct internal audits of domestic and overseas bases.
-An internal audit was conducted in the procurement divisions and other divisions in fiscal 2020.

-There were no serious compliance violations in fiscal 2022.
+There were no serious compliance violations in fiscal 2023.

 Measures to Eliminate Antisocial Forces